 Today, customer experience is considered a key competitive differentiator.
 Customer service plays a major role in completing this experience.
 A great customer service experience increases customer satisfaction wins your clients’ hearts and can get your name recognized within your industry.

-Businesses that manage to deliver a differentiated customer experience establish relationships with their customers, understand their needs, and provide high-level customer service to build customer loyalty.
+Businesses that manage to deliver a differentiated customer experience establish relationships with their customers understand their needs and provide high-level customer service to build customer loyalty.

 Research shows that 58% of customers agree customer service is vital for their loyalty to a brand.
 Conducting regular quality checks is a part of maintaining top-level customer service.

 In service positions where the employee turnover rate is high, providing excellent quality customer service experience is perhaps one of the most challenging aspects of the job.
 As new employees join and old ones leave, the quality of your customer service poses the constant risk of deteriorating.
-That's why it's crucial to be looking at the right metrics to keep the pulse of your customer service performance.
+That's why it's crucial to look at the right metrics to keep the pulse of your customer service performance.

 The most evident indicator of your customer service performance is customer feedback.
 It's easy to see how well your team performs and how to improve your service through the feedback you receive from customers.
 Here, we’ve collected the best surveys to measure customer service performance and best practices that will upgrade your customer service performance.